Our Products

 Selection Boundaries

-Rotary vane compressors work best between roughly 1 and 50 cubic meters per minute at 7 to 13 bar.
+Rotary vane compressors work best between 1 and 50 cubic meters per minute at 7 to 13 bar.
 Purchase prices are competitive with equivalent screw machines in overlapping size ranges.
-The deeper cost advantage accrues over time through lower energy degradation, simpler maintenance, and longer airend life without midlife overhaul.
+The cost advantage accrues over time through lower energy degradation, simpler maintenance, and longer airend life without midlife overhaul.

-Outside those boundaries, other technologies win, and the boundaries are real.
+Outside those boundaries, other technologies win, and the boundaries are firm.
 Inside them, the vane machine is competitive on every metric that matters to someone who plans to own the compressor for more than three years.
 The selection mistake that gets made most often is ruling out the vane option before anyone runs the numbers.

 Footer Component - SOLLANT